osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stash-shared.md

 not yet start.
 However, after it has been running for ~2 minutes, you're safe to continue to the next exercise!

-Note: Keeping StashCache 'Clean'
+Note: Keeping Stash 'Clean'
 --------------------------------

-Just as for data on a web proxy, it is VERY important to remove old files from StashCache when you no longer need them, especially so that you'll have plenty of space for such files in the future.
+Just as for data on a web proxy, it is VERY important to remove old files from Stash when you no longer need them, especially so that you'll have plenty of space for such files in the future.
 For example, you would delete (`rm`) files from `public` on `login04.osgconnect.net` when you don't need them there anymore, but only after all jobs have finished.
-The next time you use StashCache after the school, remember to first check for old files that you can delete.
+The next time you use Stash after the school, remember to first check for old files that you can delete.

 Next exercise
 -------------

-Once completed, move onto the next exercise: [Using Stash for unique large input](/materials/data/part2-ex3-stashcache-unique.md)
+Once completed, move onto the next exercise: [Using Stash for unique large input](/materials/data/part2-ex3-stash-unique.md)